inkyblackness/ss-specs/levelObjects/07_BigStuff/levelBigStuffEntry.md

 ### Surfaces 7/2/x

-These are scenery objects that are flat and should be placed at another surface.
+These are big objects that are flat and should be placed at another surface.

 #### Words 7/2/3

-**Words Scenery Data** (10 bytes)
+**Words BigStuff Data** (10 bytes)

     0000  int16     Text index (within resource 0x0868)
     0002  int16     Font and size (bits 0-3 are font, 4-7 are size)